jaydhanani99/big-data-6111-43/README.md

 - **Data Preprocessing**: Initial analysis and exploration are conducted to understand the data's structure and to perform necessary transformations, ensuring compatibility with our analytical models.
 - **Data Processing**: The dataset is organized into separate CSV files for each attribute.
 Our objective is to consolidate these into a unified DataFrame, encompassing all hourly measurements.
 Furthermore, we aim to simplify the diverse weather conditions into a set of common categories for easier analysis.
 - **Storage**: We employ HDFS (Hadoop Distributed File System) for its scalability and reliability in storing extensive datasets.
-- **SQL Layer**: For interactive querying and complex analysis, we utilize Apache Hive and Presto, facilitating efficient data handling and reporting.

 ### Research Questions